brianmcrist01/intro-github/README.md

 - `2300-review`: Solved problems and concept summaries for ISU EE 2300
 - `6.100L-completion`: Solved problems and projects, listned to lectures for MIT Introduction to CS and Programming using Python (OCW)
 - `rf-lab-scripts`: Python tools for frequency sweep analysis and measurement automation
-- `biosensor-notes`: Reading and notes from bio-sensing amplifier papers

 ## Contact